Viper Bowling Ball

 Once you have the right Viper bowling ball, you must ensure that your fingers can amazingly fit and grip within the holes.
 In the same way that we give different weighted balls, the size of the finger grips will also change across what is accessible.
 And the top way to find your best fit is to test and then test again.

 Place your middle finger, thumb, and ring finger into the holes and view how easily you can insert and remove them from the ball.
-You should be capable of inserting your fingers into the second knuckle – called the conventional grip.
+You should be capable of inserting your fingers into the second knuckle – the conventional grip.
 A firm grip is essential for good bowling, but too loose or tight, and your control will be limited.

 The cover stock